WojciechLisCode/montipallarols/README.md

 [Slacker: Backend repo](https://github.com/montipallarols/slacker-server)

 For a full overview of the project check out my [kanban project board](https://github.com/users/montipallarols/projects/1).

+This is a very exciting journey for me and I'm looking forward to continuing to build some exciting and challenging projects.

 ### Languages and tools ###